17 March 2026. This post is a revised version of the original post that takes account of some additional information as described in the post.

 I followed this with a post in September 2025 that highlighted the big budget picture in which the Commission proposed an ambitious MFF budget of almost €2 trillion euro, but carefully calibrated so that the overall funding for the shared management funds that would be merged into the ‘single fund’ was maintained in current prices.
 The General Allocation in the NRP Fund, which replaces the shared management funds but excludes Home Affairs, would even see a tiny increase relative to the current allocation.

-When the Commission published the minimum ring-fenced CAP amounts for income support in September 2025, this then allowed me to examine the structural space for countries to top up their minimum amounts by allocating additional funds from the overall NRPF allocation considering also their other ring-fencing obligations.
+When the Commission published the minimum ring-fenced CAP amounts for income support in September 2025, this then allowed me to examine the structural space for countries to top up their minimum amounts by allocating additional funds from the overall NRPF allocation considering also the other ring-fencing obligations for Member States.
 In a post in October 2025, my conclusion was that Member States would have very different possibilities to add to their minimum CAP amounts.
 For some Member States it was clear that they would be unable to maintain their CAP budget at the current 2021-2027 level, even if for some other countries there would be the financial scope to increase the CAP budget if this was the political will.

-Then in January 2026 the Commission President announced a concession that would allow Member States to free up some of the flexibility amount that would otherwise be unavailable for programming until the mid-term review of the national Plans, provided it was used for additional CAP interventions or measures dedicated to rural areas.
+Then in January 2026 the Commission President announced a concession that would allow Member States to free up some the flexibility amount that would otherwise be unavailable for programming until the mid-term review of the national Plans, provided it was used for additional CAP interventions or measures dedicated to rural areas.
 The additional funding, which the Commission estimated at €45 billion, would increase the minimum CAP allocation by 15% or so if all Member States made use of this possibility.
 This makes a significant difference to the prospects for the CAP budget.
 In a post in January 2026 I estimated the likely increase in resources for the CAP for each Member State under this assumption.

-This now provides the opportunity to redo the exercise in the October 2025 post taking account of these additional Mercosur amounts.
-In other words, we can ask about the structural space for countries to add to the Mercosur-amplified minimum ring-fenced CAP amounts from the unearmarked programmable resources to maintain CAP spending from Union funds in the next programming period at the same level in current prices as their pre-allocated amounts for the CAP in the current MFF period.
+This now provides the opportunity to redo the exercise in the October 2026 post taking account of these additional Mercosur amounts.
+In other words, we can ask about the structural space for countries to add to the Mercosur-amplified minimum ring-fenced CAP amounts from the non-allocated programmable resources to maintain CAP spending from Union funds in the next programming period at the same level in current prices as their pre-allocated amounts for the CAP in the current MFF period.

 The overall NRPF budget